-Parameters Description Video Flipping/Video Check this box to flip the video up-side-down and left-right to achieve Mirroring the 180-degree rotation effect.
+Parameters Description Video Flipping/Video Check this box to flip the video up-side-down and left-right to Mirroring achieve the 180-degree rotation effect.
 Prightness Select the Brightness value (0~100).
-The higher the value, th Brightness brighter the image.
-Contrast Select the Contrast level from the following options: Lowest, low, Contrast medium, high, highest Digital Noise Turn ON or OFF the Digital Noise Reduction.
-When turned on, the Reduction noise on the video (especially in low light) is reduced and image will look smoother and clearer.
+The higher the value, the Brightness brighter the image.
+Contract Select the Contrast level from the following options: Lowest, low, Contrast medium, high, highest Divital Naisa Turn ON or OFF the Digital Noise Reduction.
+When turned on, the Digital Noise noise on the video (especially in low light) is reduced and image will Reduction look smoother and clearer.
+Enable this feature for smooth and clear image.
+Disable this feature 3D Noise Reduction if the scene contains extreme details that may be smoothed over with 3DNR.
+Edge Enhancement Select the Edge Enhancement value.
+The higher the value, the sharper the image.
 Choose the WDR level from following options: Disabled, low, medium, high, highest.
-WDR WDR is disabled and will not appear on screen if Exposure Mode is set to "Manual".
+WDR WDD is dischlad and will not appear on corresp if WDR is disabled and will not appear on screen in Note Roberts set to Manual .
+This feature provides a clear image even when the camera is installed in a foggy environment.
+Select the Defogging level: Defogging Disabled, Low, Medium, High, and Highest.
+Wherein "Low" is ideal for a slightly foggy environment and "Highest" for the foggiest environment.
+This feature has no obvious effect under normal viewing conditions.
+Imaga Stabilization However, if the camera is installed inside a moving vehicle, such as maye Stabilization a train, etc., enable this feature to make the image stable even when the environment is in constant motion.